hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

 and the RabbitMQ service in particular.

-Application Lifecycle Service will automatically configure `/etc/hosts` on the virtual machine with one entry for the `localhost`{.docutils .literal} loopback address and another for the [**RFC 1918**](http://tools.ietf.org/html/rfc1918) private IP address of the cluster's Primary node, for example "10.0.0.1" or "192.168.0.1".
+Application Lifecycle Service will automatically configure `/etc/hosts` on the virtual machine with one entry for the `localhost` loopback address and another for the [**RFC 1918**](http://tools.ietf.org/html/rfc1918) private IP address of the cluster's Primary node, for example "10.0.0.1" or "192.168.0.1".
 All communication between cluster nodes should be strictly through their